matrix-org/matrix.org/content/docs/communities/moderation/_index.md

 ```

 For example to subscribe to the `#matrix-org-hs-tos-bl:matrix.org` ban list
-maintained by the Matrix.org Foundation, you would issue the following command
+maintained by The Matrix.org Foundation, you would issue the following command

 ```
 !mjolnir watch #matrix-org-hs-tos-bl:matrix.org